Epic Games: Apple and Google disputes

+Google initially sought to negotiate with Epic but later filed their own countersuit against Epic for breach of contract.
+The Google case was set as a jury trial, held in November and December 2023.
+Prior to this, other groups had filed their own lawsuits against Google for similar reasons as Epic, including a coalition of states and the Match Group, but these were settled just ahead of the trial.
+The jury found for Epic on all claims made, determining that Google maintained a monopoly on the Android marketplace by how it managed the Play Store and used its leverage as a big tech firm to make deal with partners, including some deals made as a result of the earlier settlements.
+A second phase of this trial to determine remedies is scheduled to occur in January 2024.

 FTC child privacy settlement

 In December 2022, Epic Games was fined a combined $520 million after the Federal Trade Commission accused the company of separate accounts related to Fortnite, one for violating COPPA related to children's privacy by collecting personal data without parent or guardian consent, exposing children and teens to potential harassment, and a second related to misleading users into making unwanted purchases while playing the game.
 Epic Games said "No developer creates a game with the intention of ending up here.
 The laws have not changed, but their application has evolved and long-standing industry practices are no longer enough.
 We accepted this agreement because we want Epic to be at the forefront of consumer protection and provide the best experience for our players.
-Over the past few years, we’ve been making changes to ensure our ecosystem meets the expectations of our players and regulators, which we hope will be a helpful guide for others in our industry."
+Over the past few years, we've been making changes to ensure our ecosystem meets the expectations of our players and regulators, which we hope will be a helpful guide for others in our industry."
+Epic ultimately settled with the FTC, agreeing to pay $245 million in December 2024 in relation to the use of dark patterns it used to drive users to buy V-bucks, with $72 million being issued as refunds by the FTC to more than 600,000 users that had filed claims in the case.

-Criticisms
+Criticism

 Since the partial investment by the Chinese company Tencent, some consumers have become wary of Epic Games' reliability and use of their data, particularly in relationship with the Epic Games Store.
 These concerns have been connected to broader issues of general distrust of the Chinese government and Chinese corporations among some Western video game players.
 Epic has stated that Tencent does not have access to any of this private data nor provides this to the Chinese government.

 In late March 2020, accusations began circulating on social media that the Epic Games social networking app Houseparty led to other services such as Netflix and Spotify being hacked.
 However, both Epic and Life on Air claimed this was a smear campaign against its product and offered a $1 million bounty for anyone able to substantiate their claim.